-These two kinds of freedom and their fitting responses capture two different kinds of value that freedom or self-governance can have.
-Moral freedom confers a special status on those who possess it.
+confers a special status on those who possess it.
 Other animals have negative or juridical freedom.
 But only beings with moral personality and reasons-responsive capacities are moral agents.
 This is an important status and an important form of self-determination.
 But it is a limited kind of value.
-If someone never exercised her capacities for practical reason or always exercised them poorly, she would not display real freedom and we should regard her form of self-governance as imperfect.
-Her virtue would be imperfect (6:409).
+If people never exercised their capacities for practical reason or always exercised them poorly, they would not display real freedom and we should regard their form of self-governance as imperfect.
+Their virtue would be imperfect (6:409).
 For freedom as self-governance to be a virtue and an accomplishment, moral freedom must be exercised well.